romanzy313/otp/README.md

 const generateSolution = numericalSolutionGenerator(6);

 // decode token value into data of OtpResult in the browser
-// works only with default openTokenSerializer for now! const { account, expiresAt, resendAt, attemptsRemaining } = browserDecodeToken('...');
+// works only with default OpenTokenSerializer for now! const { account, expiresAt, resendAt, attemptsRemaining } = browserDecodeToken('...');
 ```

-## Deeper customization

 ## Typedoc API documentation